Katz Group of Companies: Purchase of Edmonton Oilers

-In 2020, in response to the COVID-19 coronavirus disease 2019 pandemic, the City of Edmonton, along with Toronto, was selected as one of two NHL “Hub City’s” to facilitate the completion of the 2019-2020 season where the 12 years of effort to put Ice District together had put the city in a position to compete with anyone in the world for an event of this unprecedented scope.
+In 2020, in response to the COVID-19 pandemic, the City of Edmonton, along with Toronto, was selected as one of two NHL hub cities to facilitate the completion of the 2019–2020 season.

 Real estate development

 Katz Group Properties is involved in land assembly and site and building development across Canada and the United States, and is leading the $2.5 billion Edmonton Arena District development now known as Ice District.

 Rogers Place and Ice District

-Shortly after acquiring the Oilers in 2008, Katz set his sights on building a new arena in downtown Edmonton, which he anticipated being a catalyst for downtown revitalization.
+Shortly after acquiring the Oilers in 2008, Katz set his sights on building a new arena in downtown Edmonton, which he anticipated would be a catalyst for downtown revitalization.
 Following public consultations and negotiations with the City of Edmonton, Katz Group and the city agreed to a public-private partnership to build Rogers Place arena, under which the city would retain ownership of the new arena, and Katz Group operate it (under OEG).
-The city’s portion of arena funding will be paid through a Community Revitalization Levy and did not result in any new cost to taxpayers.
+The city’s portion of arena funding will be paid through a Community Revitalization Levy and will not result in any new cost to taxpayers.
 Construction on the project began in March 2014 and was completed in fall 2016.
 It features a 24,000-square-foot grand entrance-way called "Ford Hall" which is used as a public/private programmable space.

-With Rogers Place at its core, Katz Group has begun construction of the Edmonton Arena District (EAD), which quickly became Canada’s largest mixed-use sports and entertainment development.
-The EAD covers 25 contiguous acres of downtown Edmonton, and features a 50,000-square-foot public plaza, two office towers, a JW Marriott hotel, a Gateway Casinos gaming and entertainment facility, a Cineplex movie theatre complex, over 1,000 luxury condos and rental apartments, and 270,000 square feet of retail space at a total cost around $2.5 billion.
+With Rogers Place at its core, Katz Group began construction of the Edmonton Arena District (EAD), one of Canada’s largest mixed-use sports and entertainment development.
+The EAD covers 25 contiguous acres of downtown Edmonton and features a 50,000-square-foot public plaza, two office towers, a JW Marriott hotel, a Gateway Casinos gaming and entertainment facility, a Cineplex movie theatre complex, over 1,000 luxury condos and rental apartments, and 270,000 square feet of retail space at a total cost around $2.5 billion.
 In 2014, it was announced that the City of Edmonton and Stantec would be the major tenants of the two office towers.
-Stantec tower is the tallest in Edmonton (62 storeys).
+Stantec Tower is the tallest in Edmonton (66 stories).

-On July 13, 2015 it was announced that the Edmonton Arena District would be called Ice District.
-Ice District is accessible via the Edmonton Light Rail Transit MacEwan station on the Metro Line.
+On July 13, 2015, it was announced that the Edmonton Arena District would be called Ice District.
+Ice District is accessible via the Edmonton LRT MacEwan station on the Metro Line.
 It is located across from MacEwan University on 105 Avenue between 103 and 104 Street.
 The station opened on September 6, 2015.